 Ubuntu was developed by Canonical Ltd, which is the Ubuntu community.
 It is free.
 It is available in more than 55 languages.
 It was initially released in the year 2004.
-Ubuntu has a rich set of package groups and features, which are able to meet any type of requirement for the project.
-Ubuntu is mainly popular for running web servers and it is used as most considerably another Linux distribution.
+Ubuntu has a rich set of package groups and features that can meet any type of requirement for the project.
+Ubuntu is mainly popular for running web servers, and it is used as most considerably another Linux distribution.
 It is the most popular among the top 1000 sites.
 It is being used in large scale deployments as well.
-It is highly secured and it supports full disk encryption as well as other encryption like the directories of home and private.
-Ubuntu has released its many or different variants in the market to use over the period of time for the desktop, server, and cloud.
+It is highly secured, and it supports full-disk encryption as well as other encryption like the directories of home and private.
+Ubuntu has released its many or different variants in the market to use over a period of time for the desktop, server, and cloud.

-- It provides lots of pre-installed software to the end-users for better customer experience.
+- It provides lots of pre-installed software to the end-users for a better customer experience.

 - It provides driver allocation and user-specific storage management features to the end-users.

-- It also provides external storage, USB ports, and the external drive supports
+- It also provides external storage, USB ports, and external drive supports.

-- It is little bit perceptive to the hardware faults and this sometimes makes it bit unstable
+- It is a little bit perceptive to the hardware faults, and this sometimes makes it a bit unstable.

-- Hardware support is also not to a very large extent and that sometimes creates doubts on end user’s minds
+- Hardware support is also not very large, and that sometimes creates doubts on end user’s minds.

 Head To Head Comparison Between CentOS and Ubuntu (Infographics)

 Below is the top 5 difference between CentOS vs Ubuntu